vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_intro_vdf_expedia_dtypes.html

-To convert the data type of a vDataColumn, use the :py:func:`verticapy.vDataColumn.astype` method:
+To convert the data type of a vDataColumn, use the :py:func:`~verticapy.vDataColumn.astype` method:

 .. ipython:: python

     expedia["hotel_market"].astype("varchar");
     expedia["hotel_market"].ctype()

-To view the category of a specific vDataColumn, specify the vDataColumn and use the :py:func:`verticapy.vDataColumn.category` method:
+To view the category of a specific :py:func:`~verticapy.vDataColumn`, specify the :py:func:`~verticapy.vDataColumn` and use the :py:func:`~verticapy.vDataColumn.category` method:

 .. ipython:: python